boulund/tentacle/documentation/source/tutorial.rst

 TUTORIAL 1.
 Mapping reads to contigs (pBLAT)
 *********************************************
 This mapping scenario is relevant for quantifying the gene content of a complete metagenome.
 In this tutorial the mapper ``pBLAT`` will be used.
 However, the techniques displayed in this tutorial applies equally to other mappers that do not require a premade database (i.e. that can map a FASTA/FASTQ reads file to a FASTA reference), such as for example RazerS3.

+First of all, make sure to install ``pBLAT`` and make the binary available in your ``$PATH``, e.g. by putting it in ``%TENTACLE_VENV/bin``.

 Step-by-step tutorial
 =====================